quiverjs/quiverjs/README.md

 Check out the [wiki](https://github.com/quiverjs/doc/wiki) for more detailed documentation.

+## Demo/Tutorial

+  - [Demo 01](https://github.com/quiverjs/quiver-demo-01) - This is the first demo to demonstrate how to build simple components in Quiver.js.
+In this demo, we are going to build a simple HTTP server that greets a user based on the URL path.

+## Status

+Quiver is currently still in beta development.
+Right now the [component system](wiki/Component-System) and [core libraries](wiki/Core-Libraries) are almost done and usable right away.
+However the base architecture is about the same low level as Node.
+So to build web application in Quiver you still need to write all application code from scratch.

+The [core components](wiki/Core-Components) are currently being developed to provide essential web application features such as caching and authentication.
+With the core components finished, Quiver will be more framework-like with most common features ready out of the box.

+It is your chance to contribute right now by writing common quiver components to build up the Quiver ecosystem.

 ## Community

 Quiver is just starting to build its community.
 Be the first to join the Quiver community!